Approximation algorithms for Steiner Tree Augmentation Problems: Preliminaries

 \begin{definition} We say that a tree edge $e \in E(T)$ is \textbf{covered} by a solution $(S,F)$ if $e$ lies on the unique path in the tree $P_{uv}$ between two nodes $u$ and $v$ which are joined by a full component of $(S,F)$. \end{definition}

 \begin{lemma} A solution $(S,F)$ is feasible for STAP iff all tree edges are covered. \end{lemma} \begin{proof} Suppose all tree edges are covered, and consider any cut in the tree induced by an edge $e \in E(T)$.
 The cut contains $e$ and since $e$ is covered, some link in $F$ also crosses the cut.
-Thus, the augmentation is a 2-edge-connected graph.
+Thus, any cut separating terminals has a cardinality of at least 2.
+This implies two edge-disjoint paths between $u$ and $v$ for every $u$ and $v$ in $R$. the augmentation is a 2-edge-connected graph.

-Conversely, if some edge $e \in E(T)$ is not covered, then the cut $e$ induces in the tree contains no links, so this edge is a bridge, contradicting the feasibility of $(S,F)$. \end{proof}
+Conversely, if some edge $e = (u,v) \in E(T)$ is not covered, then the cut $e$ induces in the tree contains no links and there cannot be two disjoint paths between $u$ and $v$. \end{proof}

 In the WTAP problem, we must choose a set of links to cover all the edges of a given tree.
-In WTAP, each link joins exactly two tree vertices.
+In particular, each link joins exactly two tree vertices.
 The added difficulty in the case of STAP is that full components may join an arbitrary number of terminals.
 Thus, we introduce the Hyper-TAP problem as the natural generalization of WTAP to hyper-links, which join arbitrary subsets of tree vertices.

 \begin{problem}[Hyper-TAP] In Hyper-TAP, we are given a tree $T = (V,E)$, and a collection of hyper-links $\mathcal{L} \subseteq 2^V$, with non-negative costs $c_\ell$ for $\ell \in \mathcal{L}$.
 The goal is to cover the edges of the given tree with the minimum cost subset of hyper-links. \end{problem}